Mesfingo/R-code-for-selection-of-subset-of-markers-that-identify-population-structure/README.md

-**update** The function described here can be replaced by the compact and much more efficient code described in another
+**Update** The function described here can/should be replaced by the compact and much more efficient code described in another
            repository in this assount (R-code-for-identifying-PCA-correlated-SNP-for-population-structure-identification).

 The function returns a vector with a specified number of top SNP selected based on correlation with